The SWS Rocky Mountain Chapter includes the states of Colorado, Montana, New Mexico, Utah, and Wyoming.

 Please RSVP to Patty York at firstname.lastname@example.org.

-The 7th International Symposium for Wetland Systems for Water Pollution Control (WETPOL) will be held August 22 - 26, 2017, at the Big Sky Resort in Big Sky, Montana, USA.
+The 7th International Symposium for Wetland Systems for Water Pollution Control (WETPOL) was held August 22 - 26, 2017, at the Big Sky Resort in Big Sky, Montana, USA.
 WETPOL is the preeminent global conference that brings together scientists, engineers and practitioners, working on the use of wetlands for water quality improvement.
 For the first time in the U.S., this conference will create unique opportunities for collaborative exchange, so new participants are encouraged to attend.
 More information is available at: http://wetpol.org/.

 EPA Region 8 Wetlands Conference

-The 2017 conference will include sessions on:
+The 2017 conference included sessions on:

 - Stream and wetland restoration